-The New York State Department of Environmental Conservation (NYSDEC) Program Policy Memorandum/Noise Policy Guidelines titled Assessing and Mitigating Noise Impacts, provides guidance and criteria on when noise levels due to proposed projects have the potential for adverse impacts and requires review and possible mitigation.
-This guidance document states that the goal for any operation should be to minimize increases in sound pressure levels (SPL) above existing ambient levels at the chosen point of sound reception, and ideally not exceed the existing ambient noise by more than 6 dBA at the receptor.
+The New York State Department of Environmental Conservation (NYSDEC) Program Policy Memorandum/Noise Policy Guidelines titled Assessing and Mitigating Noise Impacts, provides guidance and criteria on when noise levels, due to proposed projects, have the potential for adverse impacts and requires review and possible mitigation.
+This guidance document states that the goal for any operation should be to minimize increases in sound pressure levels (SPLs) above existing ambient levels at the chosen point of sound reception, and ideally not exceed the existing ambient noise by more than 6 dBA at the receptor.
 Noise impact measurements are primarily obtained using the "A-weighted" (dBA) frequency response function because it simulates the response of the human ear to sound levels.
-The NYSDEC noise policy guidance document also states that SPL increases ranging from 0 to 3 dBA should have no appreciable effect on receptors, and that an SPL increase of 10 dBA, which results in a perceived doubling of loudness, deserves consideration of avoidance and/or mitigation measures in most cases.
-The NYSDEC guidance also indicates that the addition of any new noise generating equipment in a non-industrial (e.g., residential) setting should not raise the ambient noise level above a maximum of 65 dBA, which is the level that allows for undisturbed speech at a distance of approximately three feet.
-A copy of the NYSDEC noise policy guidance, "Assessing and Mitigating Noise Impacts" is included in Appendix A.
+NYSDEC Noise Guidance states that in cases of additional noise, the new source will contribute no greater than 3 decibels to the existing noise environment unless the newly added noise source is louder than the predominant existing noise source.
+If the noise levels from the new source are less than the existing noise levels by 10 dBA or more, the projected noise level increase will be not be recordable (<0.1 dB increase) or perceptible.
+The NYSDEC guidance also indicates that the addition of any new noise generating equipment in a non-industrial (e.g., residential) setting should not raise the ambient noise level above a maximum of 65 dBA, or that noise sources should not exceed ambient levels when ambient levels already exceed 65 dBA.
+65 dBA is the level that allows for undisturbed speech at a distance of approximately three feet.
+A copy of the NYSDEC noise policy guidance, Assessing and Mitigating Noise Impacts, is included in Appendix A.

-Town of Hempstead Noise Code
+Town of Oyster Bay Noise Code

-The Town of Hempstead Code regulates the following in relation to operation activities:
+The Town of Oyster Bay Code regulates the following in relation to operation activities: